20 Best Construction Scheduling Software for 2026 (Free & Paid)

 Pros & Key Features Cons & Limitations

-Cost management and budgeting tools Does not support all four task dependency types (FS, SS, FF, SF)
+Cost management and budgeting Doesn’t support all task dependency types (FS, SS, FF, SF)

-Free trial available Does not provide true CPM functionality such as automatic critical path or float visualization
+Free trial available No real CPM (no automatic critical path or float)

-Gantt charts with task dependencies and milestones Resource scheduling features require add-ons or workarounds
+Gantt chart with task dependencies and milestones Resource scheduling needs add-ons or workarounds

 No free plan